-Conclusions and Prospects
+8. Conclusions and prospects

-Genetic studies in C. elegans have provided a means of understanding the mechanisms of action of ethanol and general anesthetics.
-Despite their profound effects on behavior, the molecular targets of these compounds have remained elusive for decades.
-Biochemical approaches in vitro have suggested that ethanol and volatile anesthetics can affect the activity of a wide variety of neural proteins.
+Genetic studies in C. elegans have provided a means of understanding the mechanisms of action of ethanol.
+Despite its profound effects on behavior, the molecular targets of ethanol have remained elusive for decades.
+Biochemical approaches in vitro have suggested that ethanol can affect the activity of a wide variety of neural proteins.
 It has been unclear whether such effects relate to the behavioral responses to these drugs.

-Many of the mechanisms identified in C. elegans are likely to contribute to behavioral effects of ethanol and anesthetics in mammalian systems.
+Many of the mechanisms identified in C. elegans are likely to contribute to behavioral effects of ethanol in mammalian systems.
 For instance, it is intriguing that the mammalian BK channel can be modulated by ethanol in vitro in the same way that the C. elegans channel is modulated in vivo.
-Further genetic analysis in C. elegans may lead to a more complete understanding of both the acute and chronic effects of ethanol and anesthetics.
+Further genetic analysis in C. elegans may lead to a more complete understanding of both the acute and chronic effects of ethanol.
 It may be possible to gain a molecular understanding of not only the acute behavioral responses, but also the more complex adaptations and compensatory mechanisms that are likely to be responsible for drug tolerance, sensitization, withdrawal and dependency.

-Acknowledgments
+9. Acknowledgments